-Applications for the next admission, Fall 2017, will be available in the early Fall 2016.
-The deadline to apply will be January 15th, 2017.
+Applications are accepted for Fall admission, only.
+Applications become available in mid- to late October and have an application deadline of January 15th.
 There is no separate application for financial aid.
 Simply check yes on the box that asks if you wish to be considered for financial aid (Teaching Assistanstships).
 The Department typically makes its admissions and financial aid decisions in late February or early March.
 Incomplete applications will not be considered.
 Please apply directly via our online application and carefully read both the ApplyYourself online instructions and the following with regard to our requirements when applying.

 NOTE: All applications must be submitted online.
 You are to upload copies of your transcripts as well.
 If you are recommended for an admission, we will request, at that time, your original transcripts be mailed to us and we will provide you adequate time to do so.
 Do not mail in any original transcripts or documents unless we ask you to do so.